Collagen - leaky gut and acne

 Your gut microbiome is the collection of bacteria, viruses and yeast that live in your gut.

-This collection of microorganisms helps with proper digestion, creation and absorption of vitamins, regulation of weight and immunity to name a few of its functions.
+This collection of microorganisms helps with proper digestion, creation and absorption of vitamins, weight regulation and immunity to name a few of its functions.

 The gut microbiome should contain mostly good bacteria and less "bad" bacteria or pathogens.
 When this balance between "good" and "bad" bacteria is disturbed, you develop what is called "dysbiosis".